ISISComputingGroup/ibex_user_manual/doc/gui/Views.rst

 Experiment Details
 ===================
 The Experiment Details View allows you to look up details of your current experiment using the RB number.
-See [[Experiment Details]] for further details.
+See :doc:`Experiment-Details` for further details.

 IOC Log
 =======